Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Vicsek Model

-All the estimated terms in Eq.~\eqref{eq.Vicsek.polarity} is coincident with what was studied in the phenomenological hydrodynamic equation\cite{toner:1995} and the hydrodynamic equation derived from the Vicsek model\cite{Bertin:2009}.
-However, the estimated hydrodynamic equation misses several terms.
-First, all the diffusive terms in the polarity density, such as $\Delta \mathbf{p}$, $\nabla (\nabla \cdot \mathbf{p})$, and $(v \cdot \nabla)^2 \mathbf{p}$, are not estimated.
-The anisotropic pressure term $\mathbf{p} (\mathbf{p} \cdot \nabla \rho)$ is also missing.
-Note that the anisotropic parts of the diffusive terms and the anisotropic pressure were not obtained by the derivation of the hydrodynamic equation from the Vicsek model\cite{Bertin:2009}.
-The second issue is the terms that are dependent on noise.
-In the Toner-Tu model, the $\mathbf{p}$ coefficient increases as the noise amplitude decreases and its sign changes.
-As a result, the polarity density $\mathbf{p}$ takes a finite value, whose magnitude is determined by $|\mathbf{p}| = \sqrt{-\alpha /\beta}$.
-As we decrease the amplitude of noise, $\eta$, the sign of $\alpha$ changes and, as a result, the phase transition from the disordered state $|\mathbf{p}| =0$ to the ordered state $|\mathbf{p}| \neq 0$ occurs.
-However, in our results, the dependence of $\eta$ on $\alpha$ and $\beta $ is not properly reproduced.
-This may be because the decrease of error is dominated by the advection terms and the bulk terms make less contribution to the error.
-We come back to this issue in Sec.~\ref{sec.discussion.data.collection}.
-In the deviation of hydrodynamic equations from the Vicsek model, in principle, all the coefficients are dependent on the amplitude of noise\cite{Bertin:2009}.
+All the estimated terms in Eq.~\eqref{eq.Vicsek.polarity} is coincident with what was studied in the phenomenological hydrodynamic equation\NY{\cite{toner:1995}} and the hydrodynamic equation derived from the Vicsek model\NY{\cite{Bertin:2009}}.
+However, the estimated hydrodynamic equation misses several terms. \NY{ All the diffusive terms in the polarity density, such as $\Delta \mathbf{p}$ and $\nabla (\nabla \cdot \mathbf{p})$ are not estimated.
+Note that the anisotropic parts of the diffusive terms were not obtained by the derivation of the hydrodynamic equation from the Vicsek model\NY{\cite{Bertin:2009}}. } \NY{ On the other hand, the diffusive terms may appear when $\tau_w$ is small.
+When $\tau_w$ is large, at which the error is low (see Fig.~\ref{fig.error.tau.k}), the data does not contain small-scale inhomogeneity.
+The diffusive terms do not appear because they have higher-order spatial derivatives, which scale as $~k^2$. }